This project is about your geographic music bubble.

 Or zoom over to for another unique pop music pattern.

-And the best thing is that when you listen and talk about these songs, it’s not pop music if no one around you has heard of it.
+And when you listen and talk about these songs, it’s not pop music if no one around you has heard of it.